 We typically recommend that patients speak with their doctor about the generic alternative to brand-name drugs, because generics are equally effective, on average, and can be significantly cheaper.
 However in the case of Quviviq, no generic version is currently available as the drug was only approved by the FDA in 2022.

-Interested consumers can check out Bulletproof Sleep at this link to the product page on the brand’s official website.
+Interested consumers can check out Manta Sleep Mask at this link to the product page on the official brand website.

 Real Patient Reviews of Quviviq